GOTODOCO/.github/profile/README.md

 ## Designed with Intent and Created for Purpose

-Our curated, smart, simple, and considerate frameworks, apps, and concepts deliver the ultimate user and audience engagement experiences.
+Our curated, smart, simple, and considerate frameworks, apps, and concepts for the ultimate user and audience engagement experiences.

-## Initiatives
+## Meet GOTODOCO SoT

-Meet [GOTOSoT](https://github.com/GOTOSoT) ... our improvement initiative to deliver a central Source of Truth [SoT] for popular and commonly used content.
+[GOTODOCOSoT](https://github.com/GOTODOCOSoT) is a global inititiative to improve content with a single source of truth for popular and commonly used content.

-Visit our [website](https://gotodoco.com) to learn more about us.